 Dermatologist specializing in safe & effective cosmetic mole removal

-Cosmetic Mole Removal Specialist in NYC
+Cosmetic Mole Removal NYC

 Cosmetic mole removal involves safely removing unwanted moles on the skin while minimizing scarring.
 It is an outpatient surgical procedure performed at Wall Street Dermatology.
 Dr. Julia Tzu is a surgical and cosmetic dermatologist specializing in cosmetic dermatology involving scar revision, skin reconstruction, and laser treatments.